unbounce/actions-deploy/README.md

 environment.
 Then `/passed-qa` or `/failed-qa` should be commented once manual verification of the release is complete.
 Merging the pull request after commenting `/qa` will deploy the release to the production environment.

+⚠️ It is recommended that the "QA" status check is required in [branch protection](https://help.github.com/en/github/administering-a-repository/about-protected-branches) for the main branch of the reposiory.

 ℹ️See also [docs/workflows.md](./docs/workflows.md).